 - Stock market research tools: Analyze stocks, ETFs, mutual funds, and in-depth charts

-- “The Gist” weekly email: Learn about the latest money happenings and find out about new money and investing topics that can improve your money and investing skills
+- “The Gist” twice-weekly email: Learn about the latest money happenings and find out about new money and investing topics that can improve your money and investing skills

 Whether you know nothing about money or you already have the basics down and want to “level up” your money skills, Finny can teach you something new and improve your confidence in making money decisions.

 This might be the first time hearing about Finny.
 The platform is relatively new but growing quickly.
 For example, Finny is the Product Hunt “#1 Product of the Day” for June 9th, 2020.

 Product Hunt is a marketplace that features the newest apps, websites and digital products.
 For example, you might find the next Stripe, Zoom, or Slack on Product Hunt.
 You might be able to say…”I used Finny before it became famous.”